 Most people want the hot water to continue if the power goes out, especially during the frigid Colorado winters.
 Because of this, think carefully before you pick an electric hot water heater installed unless you have a whole house generator.
 Fuel sources other than electricity will likely continue to operate normally during a power outage unless they’re dependent on electricity to power the thermostat or ignite the heating system.

 The type of fuel source can also affect the installation process.
 Ensure you work with a company that has ample experience with hot water heater installation.
-Summit Heating & A/C offers hot water heater installation and repair for all fuel types.
+Summit Heating, A/C, Plumbing & Electrical offers hot water heater installation and repair for all fuel types.
 We also have electricians and other professionals on staff who can handle initial installations and retrofitting to change fuel sources.
 Being able to count on one company to handle everything takes the stress out of trying to plan the installation.

 Determining the Size of the Hot Water Heater